vbauerster/kakoune-pokemon/README.md

 - `pokemon-add`: add current buffer to the list of pokemons
 - `pokemon-drop`: drop pokemon by index or current one if there is no index
-- `pokemon-open`: open pokemon by index or last added if there is no index
+- `pokemon-open`: open pokemon by index or last added one if there is no index
 - `pokemon-prev`: goto previous pokemon if available in the current context
 - `pokemon-next`: goto next pokemon if available in the current context
 - `pokemon-list`: list all pokemons